-The TAS5508B can be placed into the power-down mode by holding the PDN terminal low.
+The TAS5508A can be placed into the power-down mode by holding the PDN terminal low.
 When the power-down mode is entered, both the PLL and the oscillator are shut down.
 Volume is immediately set to full attenuation (there is no ramp down).
-This control uses the PWM mute sequence that provides a low click and pop transition to the hard-mute state (M-state).
+This control uses the PWM mute sequence that provides a low click and pop transition to the hard mute state (M).
+A detailed description of the PWM mute sequence is contained in the PWM section.

 Power down is an asynchronous operation that does not require MCLK to go into the power-down state.
-To initiate the power-up sequence requires MCLK to be operational and the TAS5508B to receive five MCLKs prior to the release of PDN.
+To initiate the power-up sequence requires MCLK to be operational and the TAS5508A to receive 5 MCLKs prior to the release of PDN.

-As long as the \overline{PDN} terminal is held low, the device is in the power-down state with the PWM outputs in a hard-mute state (M-state).
+As long as the PDN terminal is held low, the device is in the power-down state with the PWM outputs in a hard mute (M) state.
 During power down, all I2C and serial data bus operations are ignored.
 Table 3-3 shows the device output signals while PDN is active.

-•

 SIGNAL SIGNAL STATE

-VALID Low
+Valid Low

 PWM P-outputs M-state = low

 PWM M-outputs M-state = low

 SDA Signal input

 PSVC M-state = low